 Using predictive analytics startups and SMBs can forecast sales, demand and address emerging trends by adding new products to their online store.
 Startups that leverage predictive analytics are seen by investors as more trustworthy because their business development strategies are also data-driven.

-Metro reached for EPAM developers to address their challenges with an ineffective point-to-point digital asset management (DAM) system.
-In a result of collaboration was created custom ADAM solution that is integrated with Adobe Omniture Analytics platform and stores 70K+ assets and is used in 26 countries, stockpiles content from 10+ departments/ business units within Metro, provides additional custom extensions and reports for administration and enables regional content managers to automatically sync assets featuring the appropriate language, packaging, and other specifications.
+Metro reached for EPAM to address their challenges with an ineffective point-to-point digital asset management (DAM) system.
+In a result of collaboration, EPAM's team created a custom ADAM solution that is integrated with Adobe Omniture Analytics platform, stores 70K+ assets, is used in 26 countries, stockpiles content from 10+ departments/business units within Metro, provides additional custom extensions and reports for administration, and enables regional content managers to automatically sync assets featuring the appropriate language, packaging, and other specifications.

 Usage of big data analytics and BI becomes a key differentiator of business success and competitiveness in the retail industry.
 Retailers try to apply a holistic approach to gathering and processing data to get more complex and accurate insights and forecasts.
 It’s critical for SMBs to prioritize and invest in the development of business intelligence and development of effective data strategies to survive and thrive on competitive markets.
 Retail startups that are lacking historical data need to integrate with third-party data platforms to compensate and even their competitive abilities.
 Retail startups can also build their business model around big data analytics solutions.